 What are punitive damages?

-In Georgia “Punitive damages may be awarded only in such tort actions in which it is proven by clear and convincing evidence that the defendant’s actions showed willful misconduct, malice, fraud, wantonness, oppression, or that entire want of care which would raise the presumption of conscious indifference to consequences.”
+In Georgia, the law says that “Punitive damages may be awarded only in such tort actions in which it is proven by clear and convincing evidence that the defendant’s actions showed willful misconduct, malice, fraud, wantonness, oppression, or that entire want of care which would raise the presumption of conscious indifference to consequences.”
 O.C.G.A. section 51-12-5.1.
 “Punitive damages shall be awarded not as compensation to a plaintiff but solely to punish, penalize, or deter a defendant.”
 O.C.G.A. section 51-12-5.

 Serving All of Georgia - Free Consultation